Lubnaalrifaie1/Lubnaalrifaie1/README.md

 - 🖥️  See my portfolio at [Lubnaalrifaie](https://linktr.ee/Lubnaalrifaie)
 - 🌱 I’m currently obtaining my 4th Year Honours Computer Science Student @ Wilfrid Laurier University
-- 💬 Ask me about anything
+- 🤝  I'm open to collaborating on hackathons, interesting projects, and more!
-- 🤝  I'm open to collaborating on Hackathons, Interesting projects, and more!
+- 🤔 I’m looking for internships for the summer!
 - 📫 How to reach me: https://linktr.ee/Lubnaalrifaie
-- ⚡ Experience in Python, JavaScript, Java, C, CSS, HTML, SQL
+- ⚡ Experience in Python, JavaScript, Java, C, CSS, HTML, and SQL

 ### Skills